How to maintain pressure regulator

 Plumbing

-The answer to 'how to maintain pressure regulator' is to regularly inspect and service your home's pressure regulator.
-A pressure regulator is a critical component that controls the water pressure entering your home, ensuring it doesn't exceed safe levels that could damage plumbing fixtures and appliances.
+The answer to 'how to maintain pressure regulator' is to regularly inspect and service the pressure regulator in your home's plumbing system.
+A pressure regulator is a device that controls the water pressure coming into your home, ensuring it doesn't exceed a safe level and cause damage to your pipes and fixtures.

 Step-by-Step Guide